openmina/mina-frontend/docs/MetricsTracing.md

-# The Metrics & Tracing
+# The Metrics & Tracing Interface

 ## Table of Contents